 Track location: Check where your missing phone or tablet is every 15 minutes.
 Refer to the next section to see instructions for tracking a missing device.

-Erase data remotely: Don’t let that thief access your private data.
-Remember, your phone or tablet will be completely reset and you will lose all your data, including your financial data in Samsung Pay.
+Erase data: Don’t let that thief access your private data.
+Remember, your phone or tablet will be completely reset and you will lose all your data, including your financial data in Samsung Wallet.

 Note: If a Google account is registered, you will need to sign into the account before you can use the phone or tablet again.

 Extend battery life: The last thing you want is for your lost phone or tablet to turn off.
-Use this feature to get the most out of your phone or tablet's battery life and increase the chances of finding it.
+Use this feature to get the most out of your device's battery life and increase the chances of finding it.

 Track a missing phone or tablet

-Caution: If you are using Find My Mobile to locate a stolen phone or tablet, do not go directly to the location on the map.
+Caution: If you are using SmartThings Find to locate a stolen phone or tablet, do not go directly to the location on the map.
 Inform the authorities and let them retrieve it for you.

 If you think you left your device in a moving vehicle, such as a bus or train, or if you think it was possibly stolen, you can get frequent updates about its location.
-Find My Mobile’s Track location feature will send you updates every 15 minutes with the device’s latest location.
+The SmartThings Find Track location feature will send you updates every 15 minutes with the device’s latest location.

-From the Find My Mobile website, select Track location on the right side.
-Select Start, and Find My Mobile will begin sending you location updates.
-If you no longer want to receive updates, simply select Stop.
+From the SmartThings Find website, select Track location on the right side.
+When you select Start, SmartThings Find will begin sending you location updates.
+If you no longer want to receive updates, simply select Stop, and then select Agree.